 - Robin Craig, professor in the College of Law received the Sustainability Research Award for her extensive interdisciplinary research regarding the governance of water resources.

-- Hunter Klingensmith, undergraduate student in Environmental and Sustainability Studies, along with along with her team; architecture students Matthew Cranney, Matthew Drake and Nathan Jellen received the Campus as a Living Lab Award for their work on water smart design for the Carolyn and Kem Gardner building.
+- Hunter Klingensmith, undergraduate student in Environmental and Sustainability Studies led by faculty member Jenn Watt in Environmental and Sustainability Studies, along with along with her team; architecture students Matthew Cranney, Matthew Drake and Nathan Jellen received the Craig B. Forster Campus as a Living Lab Award for their work on water-smart design for the Carolyn and Kem Gardner building.

 - Cheryl Pirozzi, assistant professor of Internal Medicine in the School of Medicine received the Sustainability Community Partnership Award for her tireless efforts to increase the awareness of the physician community regarding the importance of air quality to our patients’ health.